 April 16, 2020 - A consolidated amended complaint was filed.

-An investor in shares of Lyft, Inc. (NASDAQ: LYFT) filed a lawsuit over alleged violations of Securities Laws by Lyft, Inc. in connection with certain allegedly false and misleading statements made in connection with the company’s March 28, 2019, initial public offering (“IPO”).
+May 17, 2019 - An investor in shares of Lyft, Inc. (NASDAQ: LYFT) filed a lawsuit in the U.S. District Court for the Northern District of California over alleged violations of Federal Securities Laws by Lyft, Inc. in connection with certain allegedly false and misleading statements made in connection with the company’s March 29, 2019 initial public offering (“IPO”).

 San Francisco, CA based Lyft, Inc. operates a peer-to-peer marketplace for on-demand ridesharing in the United States and Canada.
 Lyft, Inc. reported that its annual Total Revenue rose from over $1.05 billion in 2017 to over $2.15 billion in 2018 and that its Net Loss increased from $688.3 million in 2017 to $911.33 million in 2018.

-According to the complaint the plaintiff alleges on behalf of purchasers who purchased common stock of Lyft, Inc. (NASDAQ: LYFT pursuant or traceable to the Company's Offering and Registration Statement issued in relation to the March 28, 2019 IPO, that the defendants violated Federal Securities Laws.
+According to the complaint the plaintiff alleges on behalf of purchasers of Lyft, Inc. (NASDAQ: LYFT) common shares, that the defendants violated Federal Securities Laws.

 More specifically, the plaintiff claims that the defendants made false and misleading statements in Lyft’s registration statement and prospectus issued in connection with the company’s March 29, 2019 initial public offering.
 The alleged misstatements involve Lyft’s claims about its domestic market share, failure to disclose issues surrounding the safety of the company’s bike sharing program, and labor issues.